-- • UC San Diego Principles of Community

-- UC San Diego Policy on Integrity of Scholarship
+- UC San Diego Principles of Community - ❖ UC San Diego Policy on Integrity of Scholarship

 - Religious Accommodation

 - Nondiscrimination and Harassment

-UC San Diego Student Conduct Code
+- UC San Diego Student Conduct Code

-TEACHING PHILOSOPHY & INCLUSION STATEMENT
+TEACHING ETHOS & POSITIONALITY STATEMENT

-- You are all so much more than students-you are siblings, employees, friends, partners, children, and more.
-I honor and make space for your life outside the classroom in this course. - While so often in academia it feels we are supposed to compartmentalize the classroom from the "outside" world, I will not abide by this "business-as-usual" approach.
+- ❖ You are all so much more than students-you are siblings, employees, friends, partners, and more.
+I honor and make space for your life outside the classroom in this course. - ❖ While so often in academia it feels we are supposed to compartmentalize the classroom from the "outside" world, I will not abide by this "business-as-usual" approach.
 This means that you are not expected to pretend both personal and collective hardships are not happening in order to function in this class.
 While this is true of every class I will ever teach no matter the topic, we are uniquely positioned in this class to make our fears and our frustrations our subject.
 This is a course about the power of storytelling, and you are always welcome & encouraged to blend the personal and political in your assignments. - As a white, cis-woman, I do not think it is enough to include a broad or vague diversity and inclusion statement copied and pasted from the university.
-Rather, I think it is my responsibility to directly acknowledge my positionality and the particular fraught history white women have as teachers, often perpetuating white saviorism and/or lacking an awareness of how our identities as white women privilege us in the world, thus perpetuating the harms of white supremacy and how it has and continues to function within education.
-I am committed to an anti-racist pedagogy and as your instructor, I promise to always thoughtfully consider my positionality in my interactions with the course content, in discussion, and with each of you, in order to challenge the historical norm of white supremacy within the institution and the world.
-If you ever feel that I or one of your classmates says something or behaves in a way that does not uphold an inclusive and anti-racist classroom, please know that in this space you are encouraged and safe to challenge or inform me, whether publicly or privately, and I will always receive that as a generosity that you are extending me, and will make all necessary changes. - I ask that you also consider your positionality thoughtfully when engaging with your peers.
+Rather, I think it is my responsibility to directly acknowledge my positionality and the particular fraught history white women have as teachers, often perpetuating white saviorism and lacking an awareness of how our identities as white women privilege us in the world and within the education system.
+I am committed to an anti-racist pedagogy and as your instructor, I promise to always thoughtfully consider my positionality in my interactions with the course content, in discussion, and with each of you, in order to challenge the historical norm of white supremacy and many other systemic inequalities based on identity that persist within this institution and the world.
+If you ever feel that I or one of your classmates says something or behaves in a way that does not uphold an inclusive and anti-racist classroom, you are encouraged and safe to challenge or inform me, whether publicly or privately, and I will always receive that as a generosity and will make all necessary changes. - ❖ I ask that you also consider your positionality thoughtfully when engaging with your peers.
 In this space, we will hold preferred names, name pronunciation, and pronouns with utmost respect.
 This course content asks us to engage with and discuss power as related to many forms of identity; we are all a complex mix of identities that hold different amounts of power, and you will each be asked to reflect on this not only as individuals but as members of this community of people.
 This can be uncomfortable and vulnerable and might require you to challenge some implicit bias or beliefs you hold.
-I ask that you show up to this space open, engaged, and ready to be held accountable. - Links to university statements and resources - Office for Equity, Diversity and Inclusion
+I ask that you show up to this space open, engaged, and ready to be held accountable, and I will do the same.